lisushka/talks/transcripts/control-tower.md

-# Build from the Ground Up with AWS Control Tower
+# Build from the Ground Up with AWS Control Tower - Transcript

 ROB: Thanks, guys.
 So, up first tonight, we have Dawn.
 Erm, Dawn has recorded us another presentation again - erm, she's [sic] a regular contributor now to the Melbourne AWS User Group, we're really thankful for the effort that she puts into these presentations.
 Ah, so without further ado, we'll throw over to the great introduction, I hope, to Control Tower.
 I'm looking forward to this one.